-Elizabeth is an associate in our Family Law team and is based in the Melbourne office.
+Elizabeth is a senior associate in our Family Law team and is based in the Melbourne office.
 In 2017 Elizabeth gained her Specialist Accreditation in Family Law with the Law Institute of Victoria.

 "At Barry.Nilsson. our outcomes-focused approach resolves our clients’ matters as efficiently and cost-effectively as possible, without losing sight of the legal aspects of each individual’s case.
 Internally, the firm’s culture is supportive and flexible, and acknowledges that a positive working environment ensures that each lawyer can work to their potential to achieve the best possible outcome for their client."